How to integrate UFT(QTP) with ALM (Quality Center)

 Analyzing the Results

-Step 3) The detailed results can be accessed using ‘Test Runs’ module.
+Step 3) The detailed results can be accessed using the ‘Test Runs’ module.
 Like manual tests, the detailed result displays all the information.

 Analyzing the Results

-Step 4) The test also generates a text result file which can accessed from the attachments section.
-The text file is generated by the script(test framework) which is NOT the inbuilt report of UFT.
-To access the same perform the following:
+Step 4) The test also generates a text result file, which can be accessed from the attachments section.
+The text file is generated by the script (test framework), which is NOT the inbuilt report of UFT.
+To access it, perform the following:

 • Select the ‘Run ID’.